eslint/eslint/docs/rules/lines-between-class-members.md

 Object option:

-* `"multiline": always` requires line breaks if the method is multiline
+* `"multiline": "always"` requires line breaks if the method is multiline
-* `"multiline": never` disallow line breaks if the method is multiline
+* `"multiline": "never"` disallow line breaks if the method is multiline
-* `"singleline": always` requires line breaks if the method is singleline
+* `"singleline": "always"` requires line breaks if the method is singleline
-* `"singleline": never` disallow line breaks if the method is singleline
+* `"singleline": "never"` disallow line breaks if the method is singleline

 Examples of **incorrect** code for this rule with the string option: